Making sure volunteers complete A Safe Space training

 To book a virtual Level 4 course please email [email protected]

 For courses completed from September 2021 Level 4 will need to be renewed every three years.
-You may have completed Level 4 prior to this and will have a validity term of five years, this will not change until you renew.
+You may have completed Level 4 prior to this and will have a validity term of five years and this will not change until you renew.

-Volunteers who need to complete or renew their A Safe Space training will receive a series of communications spread over 120 days.
-These are designed to encourage them to complete their training.
+Volunteers who need to complete or renew their A Safe Space training will receive notices spread over 120 days to encourage them to complete their training.
 If they haven't completed their training by the 120th day, their membership will be withdrawn.

-If you’re a commissioner, you will also receive messages from GO asking you to contact the volunteer to see if you can help with their training, or if there is a reason they can't complete it in the timeframe.
+If you’re a commissioner, you will also receive messages from GO asking you to contact the volunteer to see if you can help with their training and asking if there is instead a reason they can't complete it in the timeframe.

 Stage 1 – Inform (120 days before renewal of training is required)

-The volunteer receives an inform email to say they need to complete/ renew the training in 120 days.
+The volunteer receives an email to say they need to complete or renew the training in 120 days.
 The local commissioner receives a GO communication asking them to support the individual.

 Stage 2 – Remind (60 days after inform email sent)

-The volunteer receives a remind email to remind them to complete/renew the training.
-This will tell them they have two months left to complete it.
-The local commissioner receives a GO communication asking them to support the individual.
+The volunteer receives a reminder email to remind them to complete or renew the training and it will tell them they have two months left to complete it.
+The local commissioner will also receive a GO communication asking them to support the individual.